marcelo-martins/cv/README.md

 1. **Compiles it into a PDF** using a Docker container.
 2. **Uploads the generated PDF** to a GitHub repository.
 3. **Resets the workflow** to monitor future updates.
-By doing this, with a simple command (astro dev start) the workflow monitors any changes to the .tex file and updates a dedicated GitHub repository with the last version of my CV.
+By doing this, with a simple command (astro dev start) the workflow monitors any changes to the .tex file and updates a [dedicated GitHub repository](https://github.com/marcelo-martins/marcelomartinsresume) with the last version of my CV.

 ![Project Workflow](img/final_dag.png)

 ## 🎯 Motivation
 My CV was originally written in .docx, but I decided to migrate it to LaTeX for greater customization and flexibility.
-While platforms like Overleaf allow easy LaTeX editing, I wanted to build a fully automated, local solution using Airflow and Docker.
-This project creates a near real-time ETL pipeline that monitors changes to my .tex file, compiles it into a .pdf, and uploads the latest version to GitHub, ensuring I always have an up-to-date CV in a user-friendly format.
+While platforms like Overleaf allow easy online LaTeX editing, I wanted to build a fully automated, local solution using Airflow and Docker.
+Previously, everytime I changed anything in my CV, I had to manually convert it to a PDF file and store it elsewhere.
+This project automates this process by monitoring changes and uploading the latest version to GitHub, ensuring I always have the latest version of my CV in a user-friendly format.

 ## 🛠️ Installation & Setup